-This Employer Guide is provided to assist Bay Area employers in implementing an effective commuter benefit program for their employees.
+This Employer Guide is provided to assist Bay Area employers in implementing an effective commuter benefit program best suited for their employees.
 The steps laid out in this guide are intended to help employers comply with the Program, and to select an option that best fits with the company's goals and employee needs.

-For more detailed information on the Commuter Program, federal commuter tax benefits, potential tax savings to Bay Area employers and employees, and more, see the Bay Area Commuter Benefits

-Program Staff Report and the Frequently Asked
+For more detailed information on the Commuter Benefits Program, potential savings to Bay Area employers and employees and more, see the Bay Area Commuter Benefits Program Staff Report and the Frequently Asked Questions guide.

-Questions guide.